WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 A lot of _built-ins_ use shortened names like `<img>`, `<abbr>`, `<ol>`.
 It might be tempting to use contracted names in your element but it should be carefully considered.
-These shortened names can be confusing for newcomers and it can be unclear what they do until you familiarise yourself with them.
+These shortened names can be confusing for newcomers and it can be unclear what they do until you familiarize yourself with them.
 Good components have names which make their intent really clear.

 Conversely using difficult to spell words can cause errors and typos more often.
 It's best to avoid difficult to spell element names like `<abbreviated-text>` or `<widget-accessory>`.
 Words longer than 10 characters tend to be difficult to spell, so try to avoid those.
 Words with double letters (abbreviated, occasion, accommodate) can be tricky too.
 Words using different letters with the same sound (necessary, accessory) often get misspelled.
-Words with "silent" consanants (knack, assign, doubt) are difficult, especially people whom English is not their first language.
+Words with "silent" consonants (knack, assign, doubt) are difficult, especially people whom English is not their first language.
 In these cases it might be better to replace a hard to spell word with a simpler word, e.g. `<abbreviated-text>` could be come `<short-text>`, `<approximate-date>` could be `<rounded-date>`.
 Alternatively you could replace one hard to spell word